 Turku Castle is worth a quick look in if you have time!

 So now you know how to get a cheap ferry from Turku to Stockholm, there is exactly no reason to extend your time in this region of the world.
-Enjoy slow and relaxed travel and then admire the views of the “Capital of Scandinavia” when you Visit Stockholm.
+Be sure to compare both Viking Line Turku and Silja Stockholm for the best rates.
+Enjoy slow and relaxed travel and then admire the views of the “Capital of Scandinavia” when you visit Stockholm.